-Woollahra Council is exhibiting a planning proposal in relation to Dunara Reserve, Point Piper (the site) and we invite your comment.
+Woollahra Council exhibited a planning proposal in relation to Dunara Reserve, Point Piper (the site).

 A planning proposal is a document that explains the intended effect of and the justification for a proposed local environmental plan (LEP).
 An LEP is a legal instrument that zones land and includes standards and controls to regulate the use and nature of development, and the management of public land.